Ferald89/deicaphone/README.md

-Service Manage
+Service Manage Deica Phone
 =============

-App for manage of cnc's services
+App for manage of market of cellphone